 Baked Milk Chicken Thighs

 If you’ve never had baked milk chicken thighs before, you’re in for a real treat.
 It’s an easy recipe for juicy chicken thighs.
 You’ll be obsessed.
+The rich, creamy sauce and tender juicy chicken is outstanding.

 Baked Chicken Thighs in Milk